 Organize Your Work

-Organizing your work will go a long way towards stomping out stupid mistakes.
+Organizing your work will go a long way towards stomping out silly mistakes.
 Right now, your scratch paper after a tough test probably looks like the paper on the left.
 There’s probably scrawl everywhere: each time you started a new problem, you just looked for an open space on your scratch paper and started writing.
 Instead, imagine your paper looked like the paper on the right below.
 Work for each question is segregated in its own numbered box (or on its own sheet of paper for harder tests).
 Your work is easy to find when you want to check your solutions.
 But the biggest benefit is that forcing organization on yourself will make you subconsciously more organized in other areas (of your test taking—unfortunately, this won’t help a bit with the mess in your room).
 You’ll make fewer errors copying equations over from the test, and fewer mistakes recording your answers.

 You might ask Won’t I waste tons of time making boxes for my work?
 The answer is No, you won’t, if you prepare your scratch paper beforehand.
 Make your grids & number the boxes before the test starts.

 Good organization makes the last good habit easier.
 Be aware of your time.
 With 5 or so minutes left, review the questions you’ve already answered.
 Cruise over your scratch work and make sure that what you have there matches what you wrote on the answer sheet.
 The cells on your scratch paper should be numbered and have the answer circled, so doing this check should be easy and fast.
 After this pass, you can go back to scrambling after those last few problems you haven’t solved yet.